 i-Ready Diagnostic Scores.
 Overall and sub-domain i-Ready Diagnostic assessment scores were obtained for all elementary and middle school students (Grades K-8) in the 2020-21 school year.
-Mathematics sub-domains included numbers and operations, algebra, geometry, and measurement.
-We focused on overall mathematics scores for the present analyses.
+ELA sub-domains included phonological awareness, phonics, comprehension, high frequency words, comprehension literacy, comprehension information, and vocabulary.
+We focused on overall ELA scores for the present analyses.
 We obtained fall, winter, and spring i-Ready scores, but focused mainly on the fall scores as a prior achievement control in our main achievement analyses. i-Ready diagnostic assessment scores range from 0-800 and are vertically scaled and nationally normed across grades, meaning that scores can be directly compared to each other, regardless of a student's current grade level.
 In our analyses, i-Ready diagnostic scores tended to range between 400-700.

-i-Ready Instruction Usage data. i-Ready Instruction mathematics usage data were obtained for all students who were tested by i-Ready in the 2020-21 school year.
+i-Ready Instruction Usage data. i-Ready Instruction ELA usage data were obtained for all students who were tested by i-Ready in the 2020-21 school year.
 The usage data consists of time spent on lessons and instruction only and does not include time spent on diagnostic assessments.
 Thus, students who were Diagnostic-only (comparison students) had 0's on nearly all usage metrics.
 Usage metrics included: total lessons completed, unique lessons completed, passed lessons, minutes of usage, weeks of instruction, and weeks with at least one completed lesson.
 We focused on total instructional time, lessons completed, unique lessons completed, and passed lessons in our main analyses.
 In the current set of analyses, usage metrics were used mainly to determine whether i-Ready Instruction students met recommended usage guidelines.